-The VisionTM Premier system allows you to backup or store your patient records to any digital storage device that is accessible to your computer.
-You can then restore those reports to your hard drive if you need to review or print them.
-Click on the Archive icon () in the toolbar.
+The VisionTM system allows you to backup or store your patient records to any digital storage device that is accessible to your computer.
+You can then restore those reports in the toolbar.
 Select Backup or Restore from the options presented.